microsoftnorman/spec-kit-nodejs/docs/README.md

 # Documentation

-This folder contains the documentation source files for Spec Kit, built using [DocFX](https://dotnet.github.io/docfx/).
+This folder contains the documentation source files for Specify CLI (Node.js), built using [DocFX](https://dotnet.github.io/docfx/).

+## About This Project

+This is the Node.js/TypeScript implementation of GitHub Spec Kit.
+For the original Python version, see [github/spec-kit](https://github.com/github/spec-kit).

 ## Building Locally